-Portland Monthly invites you to nominate your peers for our 17th annual guide to the Portland area’s Top Doctors, Physician Assistants, and Nurse Practitioners as well as the Top Naturopaths, Complementary Medicine Providers, and Mental Health Professionals.
+Each summer, Portland Monthly invites you to nominate your peers for our annual guide to the Portland area’s Top Doctors, Physician Assistants, and Nurse Practitioners as well as the Top Naturopaths, Complementary Medicine Providers, and Mental Health Professionals.

-We’re soliciting peer nominations from every licensed doctor, registered nurse, and physician assistant in Multnomah, Washington, and Clackamas Counties—more than 20,000 professionals from virtually every specialty—as well as the Portland area’s naturopaths, complementary medicine providers, and mental health professionals.
+This July, we’ll be soliciting peer nominations from every licensed doctor, registered nurse, and physician assistant in Multnomah, Washington, and Clackamas Counties—more than 20,000 professionals from virtually every specialty—as well as the Portland area’s naturopaths, complementary medicine providers, and mental health professionals.
 Our MD/PA/NP survey has closed.
 The naturopath and complementary medicine survey is still open.

 The Feature at a Glance

 + The final Top Doctors, NPs, and PAs list will anchor our Winter 2021–2022 issue’s health and medicine coverage, accessed by more than 317,000 readers.
 (See our 2020–2021 results here.)

-+ The final lists of Top Naturopaths, Complementary Medicine Provider, and Mental Health Professionals will also be published in January 2020.
++ The final lists of Top Naturopaths, Complementary Medicine Provider, and Mental Health Professionals will also be published in the same issue.

 + Doctors, registered nurses, and physician assistants are eligible to vote for Top Doctors, NPs, and PAs.